any-tdf/stdf/doc/components/tabs/guide_en.md

 ## Tabs

-### Description

-The Tabs component internally uses the Tab component, and all tab props in the Tabs props are passed through to configure different styles for the Tab.
+The Tabs component internally uses the Tab component, and the tab in Tabs Props is fully passed through to Tab to configure different styles of Tab.

-### Slots
+### Snippet

-When the `transition` property in the Tabs props is set to `true` (which is the default value), a transition effect is added when switching between Tabs.
-However, when `transition` is set to false, or when `position` is set to 'l' or 'r', there will be no transition effect on the Tab contents.
-In this case, the Svelte slot feature can be used to expose the active Tab index value to the internal contents of the slot using the `let:` directive.
-You can use TabContent's `show` property to control whether the main content area is displayed or hidden.
-By using the active index value exposed through the slot, you can also freely control the transition effects of the main content area in other ways.
-The example below shows one way to do this, but you can try other transition effects based on your specific business requirements.
+The transition in Tabs Props defaults to true, at which point the Tabs main content switches with transition effects.
+When transition is false, or position is 'l' or 'r', the Tabs main content will not have transition effects.
+It can be passed in through Svelte's [{#snippet ...}](https://svelte.dev/docs/svelte/snippet).
+Note that children needs to pass in the currently active Tab index value `{ active }` to expose it to the Snippet interior, and then combine with TabContent's show to control the display and hiding of the main content.
+Through the exposed active, you can also freely use other ways to control the transition effects of the main area content.
+The example shows one way, please try other switching effects in combination with specific business needs.

-For more information on how to use Svelte slots, see [Svelte Slot](https://svelte.dev/docs#template-syntax-slot-slot-key-value).

-### Tab position
+### Tab Position

-The `position` property of Tabs determines the position of the Tabs (t: top, b: bottom, l: left, r: right), which affects the layout style of the `Tab` component.
-Horizontal and vertical layout styles are available, depending on the value of the `layout` property.
+Tabs determines the tab position through position (t: top, b: bottom, l: left, r: right), and this parameter also determines the layout mode of Tab within it (h: horizontal, v: vertical).

 ---

 ## Tab

-### Description

-The `Tab` component can be used on its own to expose the currently active tab index value through the `clicktab` event binding.
+The Tab component can be used independently, passing out the index value of the currently active tab through the bound onclickTab event.

 ### labels

-This property determines the content of the Tabs, and supports a combination of icons and text.
-The data type is an array of objects, where each object contains a `text` and an `icon` property.
-The `icon` property uses the `Icon` component to render, its specific parameters can be found in the Icon API.
+This parameter determines the tab content inside Tab, supporting free combination of icons and text.
+The data type is an array of objects, with internal objects consisting of text and icon, while icon is rendered using the Icon component.
+For specific parameters, please refer to [Icon Props](https://stdf.design/#/components?nav=icon&tab=1).

-### Linear style
+### Line Style

-When the `lineType` property of the `Tab` component is set to `true`, a linear style is used.
-However, it will not work when the layout is set to 'v' (vertical).
+When lineType in Tab props is true, Tab will use line style, but if the layout mode is v (vertical), the line style will not take effect.

-### Overflow mode
+### Overflow Mode

-Due to the limited horizontal space on mobile devices, when the layout is horizontal and the number of Tabs is large or dynamic, you can enable the overflow mode.
-In this case, the Tabs will automatically hide the overflowed Tabs and allow you to scroll to view them.
-When overflow mode is enabled, you can use `showNum` to control the number of Tabs displayed, and use `autoScroll` to control whether to enable automatic scrolling.
+Due to limited horizontal space on mobile devices, when using horizontal layout and the number of Tabs is large or dynamically uncertain, overflow mode can be enabled.
+At this time, Tabs will automatically hide overflowing Tabs, which can be viewed by sliding.
+After enabling overflow mode, you can control the number of displayed Tabs through `showNum`, and control whether to enable auto-scrolling through `autoScroll`.

-When overflow mode is enabled, the actual number of Tabs displayed in the visible area is `showNum+0.5`.
-This design hides the last Tab by half at the beginning, so that users can naturally realize that a Tab is hidden without being deliberately prompted, thus generating a sliding operation.
+In overflow mode, the actual number of Tabs displayed in the visible area is `showNum+0.5`.
+This design will initially hide half of the last Tab, so that users can naturally realize that Tabs are hidden without deliberate prompting, thus producing sliding operations.

-> Tip: If the Tab content width is too large, please reduce `showNum` appropriately to avoid hiding the Tab content overflow.
+> Tip: If the Tab content width is too large, please appropriately reduce `showNum` to prevent Tab content from being hidden due to overflow.

-### CSS injection
+### CSS Injection

 The Tab structure is relatively complex.
-In order to support more flexible customization, four places for injecting CSS are provided internally.
-The `injClass` property is applied to the outermost element of the Tab.
-The `tabInjClass` property is applied to the internal single tab.
-The `activeTabInjClass` property is applied to the currently active tab.
-And, the `activeInjClass` property is used to apply a specific style to the Tab indicator.
+To support more flexible custom styles, four places are supported for CSS injection internally: injClass acts on the outermost element of Tab; tabInjClass acts on the internal single tab; activeTabInjClass acts on the currently active tab; activeInjClass acts on the Tab indicator.

-If the injected class does not take effect, add an "!" before the class name, similar to the [Tailwind Important modifier](https://tailwindcss.com/docs/configuration#important-modifier).
+If the injected class doesn't take effect, please add "!" before the injected class name.
+You can refer to [Tailwind Important modifier](https://tailwindcss.com/docs/configuration#important-modifier).